CDEguia/CDEguia.github.io/README.md

 # CDEguia.github.io

-A page to display and list my work experience with code.
+A page to show my experience with code.

 ## Languages, Frameworks, and More